element-hq/matrix-content-scanner-python/docs/api.md

 When accessing media from a Synapse homeserver with authenticated media enabled, an `Authorization` HTTP header must be passed along with any request to the Matrix Content Scanner.
+If the `Authorization` header is not present, the content scanner assumes the request is not an authenticated media request and will use the old Matrix endpoints.

 This header follows the `Authentication Bearer scheme` as [outlined in the Matrix specification](https://spec.matrix.org/v1.12/client-server-api/#using-access-tokens).
+The `access_token` must be the Matrix access token of the client's user.
 The `Authorization` header method must be used, sending the access token as a query string parameter is not supported.